 Two newer media that show promise for Easter lily production are coir (coconut hulls) and rice hulls.
 Both of these media have produced equal or superior crops compared to many existing commercial media.
-In addition. rice hulls can often be purchased at a cheaper price than sphagnum peat.
-In general, coir or rice hulls are blended with 50-60% sphagnum peat moss to produce a commercial grade media.
-Both of these materials have greater water holding capacity than most peatbased media.
-Therefore, you will need to water less if you are used to growing in typical sphagnumbased media.
+In addition, rice ing in typical sphagnum-based media.